Dilethni/smart-campus-api/README.md

 JAX-RS creates a new resource instance for each individual request, which is handled independently from others.

-Consequently, there is no way to store shared data inside the resource class as it is discarded immediately after handling.
-To overcome this, a singleton DataStore class was created.
+Consequently, shared data cannot be stored inside the resource class because it is discarded after the request finishes.
+To solve this, a singleton DataStore class was created.
+Because many requests may happen at the same time, shared in-memory data also needs to be managed safely using thread safe structures to avoid race conditions or data corruption.

 Q: Why is the concept of HATEOAS often referred to as the hallmark of RESTful design?

-According to HATEOAS, a RESTful API must provide hypermedia in its responses.
+HATEOAS means the API provides links to related resources in its responses.

 Thus, the client knows what actions it can perform without having predefined URLs.
 This also allows changes in the API in the future to occur without breaking existing functionality.